Scalar–tensor theory: Higher-dimensional relativity and scalar–tensor theories

-After the postulation of the general relativity by Einstein and Hilbert, Theodor Kaluza and Oskar Klein proposed in 1917 a generalization in a 5-dimensional manifold: Kaluza–Klein theory.
+After the postulation of the general relativity by Einstein and Hilbert, Kaluza–Klein theory, a generalization in a 5-dimensional manifold based on the work of Theodor Kaluza and Oskar Klein, was developed in the 1920s.
 This theory possesses a 5-dimensional metric (with a compactified and constant 5th metric component, dependent on the gauge potential) and unifies gravitation and electromagnetism, i.e. there is a geometrization of electrodynamics.

 This theory was modified in 1955 by Pascual Jordan in his projective relativity theory, in which, following group-theoretical reasonings, Jordan took a functional 5th metric component that led to a variable gravitational constant G. In his original work, he introduced coupling parameters of the scalar field, to change energy conservation as well, according to the ideas of Paul Dirac.

 Following the conform equivalence theory, multidimensional theories of gravity are conform equivalent to theories of usual general relativity in 4 dimensions with an additional scalar field.
 One case of this is given by Jordan's theory, which, without breaking energy conservation (as it should be valid, following from microwave background radiation being of a black body), is equivalent to the theory of Carl H. Brans and Robert H. Dicke of 1961, so that it is usually spoken about the Brans–Dicke theory.
 The Brans–Dicke theory follows the idea of modifying Hilbert–Einstein theory to be compatible with Mach's principle.
 For this, Newton's gravitational constant had to be variable, dependent of the mass distribution in the universe, as a function of a scalar variable, coupled as a field in the Lagrangian.
 It uses a scalar field of infinite length scale (i.e. long-ranged), so, in the language of Hideki Yukawa's theory of nuclear physics, this scalar field is a massless field.
 This theory becomes Einsteinian for high values for the parameter of the scalar field.

 In 1979, R. Wagoner proposed a generalization of scalar–tensor theories using more than one scalar field coupled to the scalar curvature.